rsa17826/vex-plus-plus/readme.md

 ## command line arguments

 - **--loadMap**
-  - load map by name or NEWEST to load the newest map
+  - when opening the game it loads a map by name or NEWEST to load the newest map.
+- **--loadOnlineLevels**
+  - opens the online levels list when starting the game.